emacsmirror/turtles/docs/source/reference.rst

     This function waits for the evaluation to finish and returns the result of that evaluation.
 If that evaluation is likely to take time, set TIMEOUT to a value longer than the default 10s.

+    This function provides a convenient way to probe the internals of an Emacs instance from the comfort of the main Emacs process.

+    For example, if you want to see what buffers are opened in the secondary emacs instance, you can run :kbd:`M-x eval-expression` and evaluate :code:`(turtles-instance-eval 'default
+    '(buffer-list))`.

 (turtles-start-instance inst-or-id) : command
     Start the given instance, unless it is already started.